• Skip to primary navigation

 Getting Around Edmonton

-• Taxis – Edmonton has multiple taxi services available to get around!
+• Taxis – There are multiple taxi services available to get around!
 Download the Greater Edmonton Yellow Cab app for easy access to eight taxi fleets.
 The app is available on the App Store and Google Play (or just the good ol’ telephone)!

 • Uber – Edmonton Uber gives you a large area of travel with nearby communities of Fort Saskatchewan, Spruce Grove, Leduc and Sherwood Park making the map.

-• Transit – A cheaper option for traveling around Edmonton is their transit system.
+• Transit – A cheaper option for travelling around Edmonton is its transit system.
 An adult day pass is only $10.25!
 The Edmonton LRT map and bus route maps can all be found on their website.
 There is also a handy trip planner to help you figure out how to get from point A to point B.

 An aerial view of the Edmonton River Valley